Frequently Asked Questions

 Real Foods only purchase product that has been certified as GM free.
 This is supported through a rigorous Vendor Quality Assurance programme which requires our suppliers to provide certified evidence that the product we are receiving is 100% GMO free.
 Further to this requirement, Real Foods randomly check incoming product from our suppliers for compliance to this requirement, in order to ensure total confidence in our claim.

 All our Regular CORN THINS Regular variants are Kosher (Parev).
-Our Flavoured CORN THINS flavoured variants (Sour Cream & Chives, Pizza, and Tasty Cheese) have milk solids in the flavouring component, which are not Kosher Approved.
+Our Flavoured CORN THINS flavoured variants (Sour Cream & Chives and Tasty Cheese) have milk solids in the flavouring component, which are not Kosher Approved.
 To ensure there is no cross contamination between our Flavoured products and Regular Kosher Parev products, Real Foods have implemented a specific process in conjunction with Kashrut NSW, including a clean down regime, which is implemented each time the Flavoured CORN THINS variants are made.
 Production staff are not permitted to start production until a kosher supervisor has approved (koshered) the line to produce kosher products.
 This is verified by regular supervision inspections by Kashrut NSW.
 Our kosher products are identified by the KA logo.

 Whenever possible Real Foods seek out the best quality Australian grown produce to use in our Australian made CORN THINS and RICE THINS products.
-Only when there are supply issues, or significant price differences, do we use non-Australian grown produce.
+Only when there are quality issues, supply issues, or significant price differences, do we use non-Australian grown produce.

 There are no eggs, dairy products or any other animal derivatives used in the manufacture of Real Foods Regular CORN THINS varieties, so are suitable for vegetarians and vegans.
 Dairy products (Milk) are used in Flavoured CORN THINS variants, so they are not vegan.
 The Sour Cream & Chives variant is vegetarian.
 To ensure there is no cross contamination between our dairy and non-dairy containing products, Real Foods have implemented a strict manufacturing and clean down regime, which is implemented each time the dairy containing CORN THINS products are made.
 Production staff are not permitted to commence manufacturing new product until the clean down program has been completed, inspected and verified by the Quality Department as satisfactory.

 As the declaration of Potassium content on packaging is not a regulatory requirement, this information has not been included in the Nutritional Panel of CORN THINS product packaging.
-We do realise that some people are interested in the Potassium content, so we have included this information on each of the CORN THINS variant’s nutritional panels on the website.
-Just click on the ‘CORN THINS’ page, pick the CORN THINS variant you are interested in, then click on the ‘Nutrition Information’.
+We do realise that some people are interested in the Potassium content, so we have included this information on each of the CORN THINS variant’s nutritional panels here.
+Original is 228mg per 100g, Soy & Linseed is 215mg/100g, Multigrain is 242mg/100g, Sesame is 225mg/100g, RICE THINS Wholegrain is 292mg/100g, Tasty Cheese is 265mg/100g, Sour Cream & Chives is 279mg/100g

 No. Buckwheat is not a form of wheat and does not contain gluten.
 It is a seed that can be used like many other grains to produce food products.
-Buckwheat (like many foods, including common foods like rice or corn) is not generally known as an allergen, but a very small percentage of the population may display an allergic reaction.